sm/sm-postgresql/postgresql/README.md

     sm postgresql replication setup master postgres@{{master}}

 You will need to ensure that the postgres user can ssh to and from each host.

+### Extensions

+If you wish to work with extensions then you can do the following:

+    sm postgresql extensions available # lists all installable extensions in src

+In order to install an extension, say hstore and tsearch2:

+    sm postgresql extensions install hstore
+    sm postgresql extensions install tsearch2

+In order to list the installed extensions:

+    sm postgresql extensions installed